The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 - Aesthetics: I’ll mention aesthetics, but I think that’s mostly subjective.

-- Value: This will also be part of the discussion, considering the price, unique features, quality, and overall impact to comfort and feel while wearing boots.
+- Value: This will also be part of the discussion, considering the price, unique features, quality, and overall impact on comfort and feel while wearing boots.

 In the end, I’ll give a verdict on each pair and also compare them against my standard choice, Hylete Mid Calf Athletic support socks.

-For the sake of control, each pair of socks got the following control variables imposed upon them.
+For the sake of control, each pair of socks got the following control variables imposed upon it.

-- They all got two wears before complete evaluation: one pre-wash and one post.
+- They all got two wears before complete evaluation: one pre-wash and one post-wash.

 - I used the same boots throughout the assessment: US size 9.5 Red Wing Iron Rangers (8085).
-I went about everyday life activities, including work, play with my children, and outdoor chores.
+I went about everyday life activities, including work, playing with my children, and doing outdoor chores.

 Why I Love the Hylete Mid Calf Athletic Sock